Skip to content

 BarrieToday identified six city recycling facilities and requested, through FOI, documents on fires at those addresses from Aug.
 20, 2019 until Aug.
 19, 2024.

-FOI documents identified two fires — at All Ontario Recycling this past August and at Triple M. Metals, located at 220 John St., on May 9, 2023.
+FOI documents identified two fires — at All Ontario Recycling this past August and at 220 John St., on May 9, 2023.

-Ontario’s Ministry of the Environment, Conservation and Parks says it was not made aware of any incident occurring May 9, 2023 and, as such, were not involved with a response.
+Ontario’s Ministry of the Environment, Conservation and Parks says it was not made aware of any incident occurring May 9, 2023 and, as such, was not involved with a response.

 Ministry spokesman Gary Wheeler said the All Ontario Recycling on Aug.
 19 fire remains on its radar.